earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 {: .notice}

 ### RMD is beneficial to your colleagues
-The link between data, code and results make `.rmd` powerful.
+The link between data, code and results make `.Rmd` powerful.
 You can share your entire workflow with your colleagues and they can quickly see your process.
-You can also write reports using `.rmd` files which contain code and data analysis results.
+You can also write reports using `.Rmd` files which contain code and data analysis results.
 To enrich the document, you can add text, just like you would in a word document that describes your workflow, discusses your results and presents your conclusions - along side your analysis results.